-Template 5 - Banking book – Indicators of potential climate change physical risk: Exposures subject to physical risk.
-Fixed format.
+Template 5: Banking book –Climate change physical risk: Exposures subject to physical risk .
+(Fixed format).

-Institutions shall use the following instructions to disclose the information required in ‘Template 5: Banking book – Indicators of potential climate change physical risk: Exposures subject to physical risk’, as set out in Annex XXXIX to this Regulation.
+Institutions shall use the following instructions to disclose the information required in ‘Template 5: Banking book Climate change physical risk: Exposures subject to physical risk’, as set out in Annex XXXIX of Implementing Regulation 2024/XXXX.

-Institutions shall include in this template information on exposures in the banking book, including loans and advances, debt securities and equity instruments not held-for-trading and not held-for-sale, towards non-financial corporates, on loans collateralized with immovable property and on repossessed real estate collaterals, exposed to chronic and acute climate-related hazards, with a breakdown by sector of economic activity (NACE classification) and by geography of location of the activity of the counterparty or of the collateral, for those sectors and geographical areas subject to climate change acute and chronic events.
+Institutions shall include in this template information on exposures in the banking book, including loans and advances, debt securities and equity instruments not held-for-trading and not held-for-sale, towards non-financial corporates, on loans collateralized with immovable property and on collateral obtained by taking possession, exposed to climate physical risk events, with a breakdown by sector of economic activity (NACE classification) and by geography of location of the activity of the counterparty or of the collateral, for those sectors and geographical areas (NUTS classification) subject to climate change.

-For the identification of geographies prone to specific climate-related hazards, institutions shall use dedicated portals and databases.
+For the identification of geographies prone to specific climate-related physical risk events, institutions shall use dedicated portals and databases.
 To obtain information on the characteristics of locations sensitive to climate-change events, institutions may use the data offered by Union bodies and by national government authorities including meteorological, environmental, statistical agencies or geoscience organisations.
-Examples of data sources to identify geographical areas subject to climate change related hazards include*20: GFDRR - ThinkHazard! (covering heatwaves, water scarcity and stress, floods, wildfires, hurricanes, landslide); PREP – PREPdata (coastal flood, extreme heat, landslide, water scarcity and stress, wildfire); WRI - Aqueduct Water Risk Atlas (flood, coastal flood, water scarcity and stress) Swiss Re - CatNet® (flood, tropical cyclone (hurricane &typhoon), wildfire); World Bank - Climate Change Knowledge Portal (extreme heat, extreme precipitation, drought); PCA - Global Drought Risk platform (drought); NOAA - Historical hurricane tracks (tropical cyclone (hurricane &typhoon).
+Examples of public data sources to identify geographical areas subject to climate change related include*20:

+The DRMKC Risk Data Hub (The Risk Data Hub (RDH) of the Disaster Risk Management Knowledge Centre (DRMKC) (currently: windstorms, coastal & river flooding, wildfire, landslides, subsidence, earthquakes, tsunamis.

+IPCC Interactive Atlas (mainly temperture and precepitation-related metrics)

+Copernicus (wide range of physical hazards based on multiple climate models, such as. windstorms, fire weather index)

+WRI - Aqueduct Water Risk Atlas (flood, coastal flood, water scarcity and stress)

+GFDRR - ThinkHazard! (covering heatwaves, water scarcity and stress, floods, wildfires, hurricanes, landslide);

+PREP – PREPdata (coastal flood, extreme heat, landslide, water scarcity and stress, wildfire);

+World Bank - Climate Change Knowledge Portal (extreme heat, extreme precipitation, drought);

+PCA - Global Drought Risk platform (drought);

+NOAA - Historical hurricane tracks (tropical cyclone (hurricane &typhoon)

 When the counterparty is a holding company, institutions shall consider the NACE sector of the specific obligor controlled by the holding company (if different than the holding company itself) which receives the funding, particularly in those cases where the obligor is a non-financial corporate.
 Similarly, where the direct counterparty of the institution (the obligor) is an SPV, institutions shall disclose the relevant information under the NACE sector associated with the economic activity of the parent company of the SPV.
 The classification of the joint exposures towards more than one obligor shall be based on the characteristics of the obligor that was the most relevant for the institution to grant the exposure.
 The distribution of jointly incurred exposures by NACE codes shall be driven by the characteristics of the more relevant or determinant obligor.